13 Best Podcast Recording Software

 Squadcast

-For those of you that love interviewing guests on your podcast, Squadcast is the perfect recording and editing service.
-Capabilities include auto-backup, crystal clear audio, built in safety features for total power loss, and a browser based interface for ease of recording with multiple participants.
+For those of you that love interviewing guests, Squadcast is the perfect podcast recording and editing service.
+Capabilities include auto-backup, crystal clear audio, built-in safety features for total power loss, and a browser based interface for ease of recording with multiple participants.
+Although super limited, their free plan option is great option if you want to give this podcast software a try before you buy.

 Pros: